Old Downtown Harrisburg Commercial Historic District

+The Old Downtown Harrisburg Commercial Historic District is a national historic district that is located in Harrisburg, Dauphin County, Pennsylvania.

+It was added to the National Register of Historic Places in 1983, with a boundary increase made in 1984.

+History and architectural features

-Old Downtown Harrisburg Commercial Historic District is a national historic district located at Harrisburg, Dauphin County, Pennsylvania.
-The district includes 50 contributing buildings in the old central business district of Harrisburg and dating from the late-19th and early-20th centuries.
-Notable buildings include the Daily and Weekly Telegraph Building (1873-1874), City Bank Building (c.
+This district includes fifty contributing buildings that are located in the old central business district of Harrisburg.
+Dating from the late-nineteenth and early-twentieth centuries, notable buildings include the Daily and Weekly Telegraph Building (1873-1874), the City Bank Building (c.
 1872), F.W.
 Woolworth (1939), Rothert's Furniture Store (1906), Bowman's Department Store (1907, 1910), Pomeroy's Department Store (c.
 1890, c.
 1940), and Doutrich's Clothing Store.

-Located in the district and listed separately are the Colonial Theatre, Keystone Building, Kunkel Building, and the William Seel Building.
+Also located in the district but listed separately are the Colonial Theatre, the Keystone Building, the Kunkel Building, and the William Seel Building.
 The Telegraph Building was delisted after having been demolished.

 It was added to the National Register of Historic Places in 1983, with a boundary increase in 1984.